Grace Bros: Suburban store growth

 Grace Bros opened two small stores in suburban Sydney (now in Westfield Parramatta and Westfield Bondi Junction respectively) as early as in 1933; these stores were completely rebuilt and expanded in 1957 into the first department stores in Australia designed with the family car in mind.

 In 1965, the Roselands Shopping Centre opened as one of the first major shopping centres in Australia.
 The centrepiece was a large Grace Bros department store.
-Suburban stores were subsequently opened at Stockland Mall Maroubra (became a clearance outlet from September 1994, closed 2002), Westfield Mount Druitt (opened 1973, closed June 2004), Westfield Hurstville (closed 24 January 2015), Westfield Miranda (also featuring a "Grace Bros Sport" concept store in the late 1990s), Westfield Parramatta, Westfield Penrith, Ryde (closed 1985), Westfield Bondi Junction, Westfield Burwood (now a David Jones), Blacktown, Castle Hill, Westfield Hornsby (opened 1979), Westfield Liverpool, Carlingford Court (now a Target), Westfield Chatswood, Macquarie Centre and Westfield Warringah Mall.
+Suburban stores were subsequently opened at Stockland Mall Maroubra (became a clearance outlet from September 1994, closed 2002), Westfield Mount Druitt (opened 1973, closed June 2004), Westfield Hurstville (closed 24 January 2015), Westfield Miranda (also featuring a "Grace Bros Sport" concept store in the late 1990s), Westfield Parramatta, Westfield Penrith, Ryde (closed 1985), Westfield Bondi Junction, Westfield Burwood (now a David Jones) (a tiny co-existing Grace Bros ladies and fashion accessories store operated between 1981-1983 when it moved into and re-branded the existing Myer location, it was around the corner and separate from the Myer store on level 2 of Westfield Burwood), Blacktown (opened 1973, closed April 2022), Castle Hill, Westfield Hornsby (opened 1979, closed January 2020), Westfield Liverpool, Carlingford Court (now a Target), Westfield Chatswood, Macquarie Centre and Westfield Warringah Mall.

 The Castle Hill store which opened on 11 August 2001, was the final store to be opened under the Grace Bros brand and was also the final store to be designed in NSW, with a team at the Roselands support office overseeing all the plans and development.
-Around the same time, Grace Bros. brought the Megamart furniture and electrical brand into New South Wales, opening superstores in Auburn, Casula (opened 2002) and Alexandria (opened 2003).
+Around the same time, Grace Bros brought the Megamart furniture and electrical brand into New South Wales, opening superstores in Auburn, Casula (opened 2002 at 8,500sqm) and Alexandria (opened 2003).

-Country Stores
+Country stores

 Over the years, Grace Bros opened and also acquired other stores as part of its expansion.
 Notable was the acquisition of publicly listed Queanbeyan and Canberra retailer, JB Young's during late 1979.
 The JB Young's stores traded under this name until mid 1986 when rebranded to Grace Bros.
-By acquiring JB Young's, Grace Bros also became the owner of the value positioned, apparel and manchester retailer Fossey's and benefited from stores JB Young's had acquired in their 1974 purchase of NSW retailer John Meagher & Co.
+By acquiring JB Young's, Grace Bros also became the owner of the value positioned, apparel and manchester retailer Fosseys and benefited from stores JB Young's had acquired in their 1974 purchase of NSW retailer John Meagher & Co.